ufrgs-hyman/meican/docs/guide/installation-docker-compose.md

 ### Instructions to run:

-1- Enter the directory 'env' and open the file '.env' to configure your credentials;
+1- In the root directory, open the file'.env' to configure your credentials;

    - You must configure the following items: